Regular Masonic jurisdiction: Great Architect of the Universe

 "Its principles are liberty of conscience and human solidarity.
 It excludes no one because of his beliefs."

 This decision led to a schism between the Grand Orient de France and the United Grand Lodge of England (UGLE).
 Since the great schism of 1877 freemasonry is divided in two branches, Continental style Freemasonry and Anglo Freemasonry.
-These two branches are not in mutual regular amity, since most English style lodges consider Continental style lodges to be irregular.
+These two branches are not in mutual regular amity, since most English style lodges consider Continental style lodges to be irregular, although until World War I eight English style Grand Lodges still recognized the Grand Orient of France.
 The Grand Orient de France (Grand Orients) and the United Grand Lodge of England (Grand Lodges) are the basic models for each variety of freemasonry.

 Present

 Home Grand Lodges – related jurisdictions

-The largest collection of mutually recognised Grand Lodges derives its regularity from one or more of the Home Grand Lodges (United Grand Lodge of England (UGLE), Grand Lodge of Scotland (GLoS) and Grand Lodge of Ireland (GLoI)) based on criteria known as "Basic Principles for Grand Lodge Recognition" which together they codified and published on 4 September 1929 (although not new – they had been developed and refined over at least the preceding 150 years):
+A large collection of mutually recognised Grand Lodges derives its regularity from one or more of the Home Grand Lodges (United Grand Lodge of England (UGLE), Grand Lodge of Scotland (GLoS) and Grand Lodge of Ireland (GLoI)) based on criteria known as "Basic Principles for Grand Lodge Recognition" which together they codified and published on 4 September 1929 (although not new – they had been developed and refined over at least the preceding 150 years):